-The “BAT” stocks—Baidu (BIDU), Alibaba (BABA) and Tencent Holdings (TCEHY)—are a great Chinese story.
-The three companies have a combined market capitalization of over a trillion dollars and dominate their industries in China, which are online search, e-commerce and messaging, respectively.
-My Cabot Global Stocks Explorer subscribers grabbed great big profits in these stocks.
+The “BAT” stocks—Baidu (BIDU), Alibaba (BABA) and Tencent Holdings (TCEHY)—tell a compelling China story.
+The three companies have a combined market capitalization of over a trillion dollars and dominate their industries in China, online search, e-commerce and messaging, respectively.
+Our Cabot Global Stocks Explorer subscribers made outstanding profits in these stocks.

-Today, I want to compare a couple of strong growth stocks, and comparing these three would be like comparing apples, oranges and small potatoes, since Baidu is a relative pipsqueak at just $76.4 billion in market cap.
+Today, I want us to compare a couple of strong growth stocks, though comparing these three would be like comparing apples, oranges and small potatoes, especially since Baidu is a relative pipsqueak at just $40.7 billion in market cap.

-I think a better comparison would be between Alibaba and Amazon (AMZN) because 1) they’re in the same industry, 2) they dominate their markets in that industry and 3) each one has a dynamic leader whose ambition seems to extend to other galaxies.
+I think a better comparison would be between Alibaba and Amazon (AMZN) because 1) they’re in the same industry, 2) they dominate their respective markets within that industry, and 3) each one has a dynamic leader whose ambition seems to extend to other galaxies.

-So, here’s a comparison of the globe’s two biggest e-commerce companies and a personal opinion about which one is a better investment right now.
-As usual, using Cabot’s approach to growth stocks, I’ll look at the stocks’ stories, numbers and charts.
+With that in mind, here’s a comparison of the globe’s two biggest e-commerce companies along with a personal opinion as to which one is a better investment right now.
+As usual, using Cabot’s approach to growth stocks, we’ll look at the stocks’ stories, numbers and charts.

 BABA vs. AMZN: Stories, Numbers, Charts

-But I want to start with the charts, because the comparison between the two since the start of the latest bull phase in 2016 seems remarkable to me.
+Let’s begin with the charts, because the similarities between the two since the start of the latest bull phase in 2016 seem remarkable to me.
 Here’s the chart.

 The lesson here is that the appetite of big investors for mega-cap e-commerce stocks knows no borders.
 Big money wants to buy big, fast-growing companies, and the distinction between developed and emerging markets is looking almost quaint.

-The growth numbers for AMZN and BABA are strong.
-No surprise there, of course.
-Here’s a couple of tables summarizing revenue and earnings growth.
+Despite the trade war-related setback both companies suffered in 2019, the long-term growth numbers for AMZN and BABA are strong, which isn’t surprising.
+Here are a couple of tables summarizing revenue and earnings growth.

-In value terms, AMZN trades at a P/E of 154 and BABA’s P/E is 47.
-Since most of the growth stock screens I’m familiar with call for growth of 20% or more, I think these companies qualify.
+In value terms, AMZN trades at a P/E of 81 and BABA’s P/E is 23.
+Since most of the growth stock screens that I’m familiar with call for growth of 20% or more, I think these companies qualify.

 Both stocks are hugely liquid and have a ton of institutional sponsors, so there’s nothing there to choose.

 With Jeff Bezos at the helm of Amazon and Jack Ma in charge at Alibaba, neither company lacks for ambitious, intelligent leadership.
-And Jeff and Jack have both been using their massive free cash flow to move into cloud services and original content production, while also acquiring (or forming joint ventures with) businesses in allied fields.
-Jeff bought the Washington Post newspaper and Jack has turned China’s Singles Day (November 11) into an online media event that gets as much press as Black Friday.
+Jeff and Jack have both been using their massive free cash flows to move into cloud services and original content production, while also acquiring (or forming joint ventures with) businesses in allied fields.
+Jeff bought the Washington Post newspaper and Jack has turned China’s Singles Day (November 11) into an online media event that gets as much press as Black Friday does here in America.

-My decision on which stock to favor in BABA vs. AMZN comes down to this.
-If you can only buy one, I’d favor Alibaba, if only because China’s population is bigger (about 1.4 billion versus the U.S.’s 327 million) and China’s GDP growth rate of 6.7% is still much faster than the U.S. rate of 4.2%, though the gap is narrowing.
+My decision on which stock to favor in BABA vs. AMZN comes down to this: If you can only buy one, I’d favor Alibaba, if only because China’s population is bigger (about 1.4 billion versus the U.S.’s 327 million) and China’s GDP growth rate of 6% is still much faster than the U.S. rate of 2.3%, though the gap is narrowing.
 Each of those statistics points to greater potential in Alibaba.

-But it makes no sense to me to buy only one.
-Buying a stake in both AMZN and BABA stock gives you a little protection should either company falter.
+However, it makes no sense to me to buy only one.
+Buying a stake in both AMZN and BABA stock gives you a little protection should either company falter (or falter more than they did during last week’s coronavirus-induced market crash).
 And while the old notion that emerging markets would provide a hedge if developed markets ran into an iceberg (or vice versa) has been undercut by globalization, having a blue chip and a red chip looks like a potentially useful diversification.